 “If you don’t fight, you can’t win!”

-Sam Petsonk previously worked for the late U.S. Senator Robert C. Byrd and Senator Carte Goodwin in Washington, DC.
-Sam also previously served as an AmeriCorps*VISTA worker in Wyoming County.
-In addition to his legal work, Sam is engaged in various community and economic development projects.
-Sam earned his law degree from Washington & Lee University (2013) and his college degree in geography at Brandeis University (2006).
+Petsonk previously worked as a legislative assistant for the late U.S. Senator Robert C. Byrd and Senator Carte Goodwin in Washington, DC.
+In addition to his legal work, he is engaged in various community and economic development projects.
+Petsonk earned his law degree from Washington & Lee University (2013) and his college degree in geography at Brandeis University (2006).
 He is married and lives with his wife and two sons in Fayette County.

 Let the workers organize.
 Let the toilers assemble.
 Let their crystallized voice proclaim their injustices and demand their privileges.
 Let all thoughtful citizens sustain them, for the future of Labor is the future of America.